-Cooperative advertising costs recognized in selling and administrative expenses on the Condensed Consolidated Statements of Operations were \$0.7 million and \$0.8 million for the first quarters of Fiscal 2020 and Fiscal 2019, respectively.
-During the first three months of Fiscal 2020 and Fiscal 2019, the Company's cooperative advertising reimbursements paid did not exceed the fair value of the benefits received under those agreements.
+Cooperative advertising costs recognized in selling and administrative expenses on the Condensed Consolidated Statements of Operations were \$0.6 million and \$0.7 million for the third quarters of Fiscal 2020 and Fiscal 2019, respectively, and \$1.8 million and \$1.7 million for the first nine months of Fiscal 2020 and Fiscal 2019, respectively.
+During the first nine months of Fiscal 2020 and Fiscal 2019, the Company's cooperative advertising reimbursements paid did not exceed the fair value of the benefits received under those agreements.